xriss/timecake/raspi/readme.md

 ---

-Edit box-settings if you wish to change some of the defaults and checkout what the provided scripts do below.
+The scripts for handling the qemu image are documented bellow if you run into any problems or wish to tweak things.

 	./box-apts